Cat fleas (C. felis) will cause painful bites, suck blood to induce anemia, transfer pathogens, and produce allergic reactions on humans.

 So, what do you do now?
 Well, the first thing you’ll need to do is to thoroughly clean your house, flea bomb your rooms, vacuum the floors and surfaces keenly and dispose of the vacuum bags to the bin.

-3. Wildlife frequenting your yard – Maybe its not common to you but some wild animals may come to your yard at night or when you’re not around.
-Some of these animals will come with fleas, flea eggs and larvae that they’ll drop on your yard.
-For example, squirrels are notorious for visiting the yard and dropping these pesky pests at your doors, on the decks and porch.
+3. Wildlife frequenting your yard – Maybe it is not common to you, but some wild animals may come to your yard at night or when you’re not around.
+Some of these animals will come with fleas, flea eggs, and larvae that they’ll drop in your yard.
+For example, squirrels are notorious for visiting the yard and dropping these pesky pests at your doors, on the decks, and porch.